wulab/thaiqr-cli/README.md

 # decode a TLV payload from stdin
 cat payload.txt | bun run decode -

-# encode an outline file into a Thai QR payload
+# encode an outline file into a Thai QR payload (CRC recomputed)
 bun run encode path/to/outline.txt

+# encode an outline but preserve an existing CRC field
+bun run encode path/to/outline.txt --preserve-crc

 # encode an outline from stdin
 cat outline.txt | bun run encode -